dothiv/ribbon/README.md

 ## Live

-The ribbons are statically hosted, currently on `andromeda.hostedinspace.de`.
+The ribbons are statically hosted using GitHub pages.

 The configuration for each .hiv domain is managed in the Podio app [Digital Red Ribbon Configuration](https://podio.com/dothivorg/digital-red-ribbon/apps/digital-red-ribbon-configuration).